Suntae Kim

 Working papers

 • Kim, S., Lee, H., Yoon, S., & Pak, Y. (under review, Administrative Science Quarterly).
-Title removed for blind review.
+Title removed for anonymous review.

 • Topic: investigation into how complex social systems can adaptively reconstruct itself amid an unfolding crisis, in the context of initial COVID-19 outbreaks in South Korea